 Whidbey Island

-An easy ferry ride or pleasant drive north of Seattle, Whidbey Island twists and turns through Puget Sound between the mainland and the Olympic Peninsula, offering dazzling water and mountain views.
-You can explore several gorgeous outdoor spaces, including the dog-friendly beach at Double Bluff County Park, the preserved military fortifications at Fort Casey Historical State Park and Fort Ebey State Park, and the trails and beaches of Deception Pass State Park.
+An easy ferry ride or pleasant drive north of Seattle, Whidbey Island offers dazzling water and mountain views.
+Explore gorgeous outdoor spaces, including the dog-friendly beach at Double Bluff County Park, the preserved military fortifications at Fort Casey Historical State Park, and the trails and beaches of Deception Pass State Park.

 Based in the charming waterfront town of Langley, South Whidbey Pride puts on an annual celebration in June.
 Also held here, the Little Big Fest Music and Arts Festival is a strong ally of Pride and takes place over three days in mid-August.
-A sponsor of Pride, the Whidbey Island Center of the Arts presents first-rate music and theater, as well as rotating art exhibits.
+Don’t miss first-rate music and theater at Whidbey Island Center of the Arts.
 Many businesses in Langley are queer-allied, including the romantic The Inn at Langley, the Braeburn Restaurant, and Saltwater Fish House & Oyster Bar.
-Don’t miss Sweet Mona’s Chocolates, and Bayview Garden, a beautiful nursery with a sweet little cafe.

-As you explore the island, keep an eye out for other LGBTQ+-affirming businesses, such as the Shrimp Shack at Cozy’s and Ballydídean Farm Sanctuary in Clinton, and Goldie’s Pizza and Kingfisher Bookstore in Coupeville, a picturesque village with a public wharf jutting into Penn Cove.
-Coupeville has been holding its own June Pride festival in 2023.
+As you explore the island, keep an eye out for other LGBTQ+-affirming businesses, such as the Shrimp Shack at Cozy’s and Ballydídean Farm Sanctuary in Clinton, and Kingfisher Bookstore in Coupeville.
+In June, the town holds its own Pride Parade.

 Vancouver and the Columbia River Gorge